pranjal0000/CS275-Simulating-Reinforcement-Learning-for-Locomotion-Control-of-Bipedal-Robots/README.md

 If you want to train your own model, here is an example
 * python3 ./src/main.py --mode=train --env="BipedalWalker-v2" --n_workers=4 --n_frames=1 --n_steps=20 --model_load_dir="./models/CS275-BipedalWalker-v2" --model_save_dir="./models/new-BipedalWalker-v2"

+To run the DDPG algorithm, the code is present in the /bipedal-walker directory.